srvrco/getssl/CONTRIBUTING.md

 Please update the 'revision history' and version number at the top of the code (without this I can't easily do a merge)

+Please update just one issue per PR.
+If there are multiple issues, please provide separate PR's one per issue.

 ## Coding conventions

 Please see the guidelines at https://github.com/srvrco/getssl/wiki/Bash-Style-guide